ataiva-software/vertex/eden_implementation_roadmap.md

    - Database health checks are critical for system reliability monitoring
    - Transaction management is essential for data integrity

-2. **Security and Encryption**: Critical for ensuring data protection across all services.
+2. **Security and Encryption**: ✅ Critical security components have been implemented
-   - Hub Service encryption should be implemented immediately to replace the mock implementation
+   - Hub Service encryption has been implemented using BouncyCastle
-   - Key management system is essential for secure key handling
+   - Key management system is now in place with comprehensive features
    - Zero-knowledge encryption provides enhanced security for sensitive data
+   - Integrity verification ensures data hasn't been tampered with

 3. **External Integrations**: Important for system functionality and user communication.
-   - OAuth2 token exchange and refresh are high priority for third-party integrations
+   - OAuth2 token exchange and refresh are now implemented
+   - State storage, validation, and cleanup are in place
-   - SMS and push notification services are important for user communication
+   - SMS and push notification services are still needed for user communication
-   - State storage and validation ensure reliable integration state management

 4. **Workflow and Task Execution**: Core business logic components.
    - SQL query execution is high priority for workflow and task functionality